 Easter is fast approaching and as it gets ever nearer, my thoughts turn to chocolate, although to be fair, my thoughts are rarely far from this exquisite food of the gods.
 Over the years I’ve made many Easter chocolate cakes, some more child friendly than others.
 These ones, containing rather a lot of rum are definitely of the adult variety.

-A couple of weeks ago The Book Shop, here in Liskeard, had a Books Are My Bag party with a local author coming in to read to the kids, music, a living statue in the window, jugglers and more.
-The colour for the event was orange, so what could I do but make some orange cakes?
+A couple of weeks ago, The Book Shop, here in Liskeard, had a Books Are My Bag party.
+This entailed a local author coming in to read to the kids, music, a living statue in the window, jugglers and more.
+The colour for the event was orange, so what could I do but make some orange mini cakes?

-Back along when I made these mini chocolate surprise cakes for a friend along with these dairy and gluten free lemon and almond coconut cakes, I also made some rather fun apple crumble and custard mini cupcakes.
+Back along, I made these mini chocolate surprise cakes for a friend’s celebration, along with these dairy and gluten free lemon and almond coconut cakes.
+It so happens that I also made some rum and raisin cupcakes and these rather fun apple crumble and custard mini cakes for the same occasion.

 When Kerry announced the theme for this month’s We Should Cocoa was going to be cupcakes, I was initially a little stumped.
 After all I have made many chocolate cupcakes in my time and was wondering what I could do that would be a little different.